Visiting Mexico for the first time? Or already an advanced traveler here?

 If you surf, then you’ve probably heard of Puerto Escondido before.
 It’s one of the best places to visit in Mexico for surfing, seeing as the waves and beaches here are perfect for it!
 Surfing here isn’t for newbies, however, as the giant waves are known to bury even the most skilled of wave riders.
 You can enjoy the charming, laid-back beach vibes of the town, though, which is quickly gaining in popularity among backpackers.

 “Que Lindo es Tepic y todo Nayarit!”
 (Meaning how beautiful is Tepic and all of Nayarit!)
 Tepic is the capital of the state of Nayarit, despite many people thinking that the title belongs to Puerto Vallarta.
 Tepic is in the northern part of the state.
 It is surrounded by small magic towns, is just an hour’s drive to the coast at San Blas, and has lots of nature activities around like hiking on the Sanganguey volcano.

 The colorful city of Pachuca can be found in the hills of the state of Hidalgo.
 Its stacked houses are painted with all the colors of the rainbow, giving even more life to this charming magic town.
 When it comes to attractions, you can see the baroque-style cathedral, hike up to the Cristo Rey monument, and learn about the city’s rich mining history.

 Food lovers who want to visit the best places in Mexico should visit the aromatic city of Huachinango in the state of Puebla.
 Huachinango also refers to the popular redfish (northern red snapper).
 Nevertheless, this city apparently is famed for smelling like toasted peanuts.
-Women dressed in traditional-style clothing embroidered with bright flowers are iconic of the city.
+Women dressed in traditional-style clothing embroidered with bright flowers are iconic in the city.

 10. Isla Mujeres